macjayz/COCIN_ICT_PROJECT/README.md

 If you encounter any issues during the setup or running of the application, please ensure that you have installed the required software and dependencies correctly.
 Check the console or logs for any error messages that may help in troubleshooting.

 ---

-Feel free to customize the README.md file according to your project's specific details and requirements.